Jonah Pezet: Early career

 From 2018 through the end of the 2020 season, Pezet was a member of the Newcastle Knights junior representative teams, progressing from the Harold Matthews Cup to the S. G. Ball Cup in 2020.
 He would move to the Melbourne Storm in 2021, playing for the Victoria Thunderbolts in the Jersey Flegg Cup, as well as the Brisbane Tigers in the Hastings Deering Colts competition.
-Pezet was selected to represent New South Wales in the Under 19's State of Origin match against Queensland in June 2022, and was awarded player of the match honours with four try assists.
+Pezet was selected to represent New South Wales in the Under 19's State of Origin 32-4 against Queensland in June 2022, and was awarded player of the match honours with four try assists.

 Pezet would play 10 matches for Melbourne Storm affiliate club Brisbane Tigers during the 2022 Queensland Cup season.
 In December 2022, Pezet re-signed with Melbourne until the end of the 2025 NRL season.